-Discussion of principles concerned with the aesthetic and technical problems of lighting in stage and television.
+Discussion of principles concerned with the aesthetic and the technical problems of lighting in stage and television.
 246. Seminar in Design for Stage and Television (3) The principles of design in the theater with an emphasis on the historical development of theatrical costume or scenic environment.
 The investigation of recent tendencies in styles and their evolution.
-The A and B section may each be taken once for credit.
+Each section may be taken once for credit.
 A. Costume Design Prerequisite: Speech Arts 152.

 B. Scenery Design Prerequisites: Speech Arts 140A, 140B, and 156.

-247. Seminar in History of the Theater and Drama (3) Prerequisites: Speech Arts 154A and 154B.
+247. Seminar in History of Theater and Drama (3) Prerequisites: Speech Arts 154A, 154B, and 118A.
+Each section may be taken once for credit.